handshake-org/libhns/INSTALL.md

-** This file is adapted from libcurl and not yet fully rewritten for c-ares! **
+** This file is adapted from libcurl and not yet fully rewritten for hns! **

 ```
                           ___       __ _ _ __ ___  ___